jazzlyj/kubernetes-the-hard-way/docs/03-compute-resources.md

 ### Kubernetes Controllers

-Create three compute instances which will host the Kubernetes control plane:
+Use 3 metal nodes or create 3 VMs which will host the Kubernetes control plane:

 ```
 ```

 ### Etcd hosts
-3 hosts
+* 3 hosts

 ### Kubernetes Workers

 Each worker instance requires a pod subnet allocation from the Kubernetes cluster CIDR range.
 The pod subnet allocation will be used to configure container networking in a later exercise.
-The `pod-cidr` instance metadata will be used to expose pod subnet allocations to compute instances at runtime.

 > The Kubernetes cluster CIDR range is defined by the Controller Manager's `--cluster-cidr` flag.
 In this tutorial the cluster CIDR range will be set to `10.200.0.0/16`, which supports 254 subnets.